microsoftgraph/microsoft-graph-docs/concepts/onenote-images-files.md

+---title: "Add images, videos, and files to OneNote pages"description: " Enterprise notebooks on Office 365"---
 # Add images, videos, and files to OneNote pages

 **Applies to** Consumer notebooks on OneDrive | Enterprise notebooks on Office 365